sid-unizar/LRC/README.md

 # LRC
-A comparison of different templates for PTLMs prompting for Lexical Relation Classification Task with error analysis and embedding projection visualization..
+A comparison of different templates for PTLMs prompting for Lexical Relation Classification Task with error analysis and embedding projection visualization.